Coming Soon: The Unshaken Truth Podcast

 In 2018, tragedy came to the Imschweiler family.

-Tom and Laura’s four-month-old baby Franklin contracted a severe case of hand food and mouth disease, which caused him to exhibit a 104° fever.
+Tom and Laura’s four-month-old baby Franklin contracted a severe case of hand foot and mouth disease, which caused him to exhibit a 104° fever.
 The baby was also experiencing issues keeping food down.
 A doctor however, reassured the Imschweiler family that the virus would run its course.

 On the night of July 17 2018, however, the situation deteriorated into the worst possible outcome.
 Baby Franklin woke up several times requiring care, and Tom got up again to comfort and feed the baby.
 While Tom was preparing a bottle for Franklin, his baby slumped over on the couch he had been propped up on, and was found by Tom face down in a pillow, not breathing and unresponsive.